 The outcome of each Gateway Review is a Review Report that includes commentary to inform the NSW Government of a project's progress against objectives.
-The Review Report also includes a series of recommendations aimed at assisting the delivery agency to develop and deliver their projects and programs successfully.
+The Review Report also includes a series of recommendations aimed at assisting the delivery agency to develop and deliver their project and program successfully.